mvolkmann/blog/src/ocaml.md

 To delete a global switch, enter `opam switch remove {switch-name}`

+To create a local switch, cd to a project directory and enter `opam switch create .`.
 Local switches are automatically selected and activated when you `cd` to a project directory that has one.
-To create one, cd to a project directory and enter `opm switch create .` Switches consume a lot of disk space, so creating a local switch for each project is not recommended.
+Switches consume a lot of disk space, so creating a local switch for each project is not recommended.